Organizers blame DMX for a canceled hip hop concert in Coral Gables

 “DMX’s Cancellation As The Headline Let To The Cancellation,” an official release sent to the media said in bold letters.

-In a statement from DNA Entertainment and Addictive Affairs, publicist Christine Martinez de Castro wrote that the event is postponed until further notice.
+A statement from DNA Entertainment and Addictive Affairs explained that event is postponed until further notice.

 Refunds will be issued to those who purchased tickets to the concert, which was to include hip hop heavyweights Jadakiss, Styles P, Raekwon of the Wu Tang Clan and record producer DJ Premier among other underground lyricists.